btsame/GitRepository/readMe.txt

 this is git!
-the authority is bo yang!
+the only authority is bo yang!